darkovasiljkov/convertly-saas/README.md

 - Clean and intuitive user interface

 ## About
-Convertly is designed to demonstrate the potential of AI-driven automation in professional communication while also serving as a practical example of building and deploying a SaaS product.
+Convertly showcases how AI-driven automation can transform lead generation and outreach.